RaphaelMonin/Stock_Market_Forecasting_using_DL/README.md

 EUR/USD forecasting using a dilated Convolutionnal Neural Network (CNN) model.

-The CNN model contents five internal convolutionnal layern with an increasing dilation rate.
+The CNN model contents five internal convolutionnal layers with an increasing dilation rate.

 ### Results